All Episodes

 It's only going to make the movie bigger and bigger and bigger.

-I so seldom do it because I, you know, well, I just don't, but I have asked for, and I have been given a private screening of this movie.
+But I have asked for and I have been given a private screening of this movie.

-It's just an abstract thing that happened once, and uh uh Bush is only making it worse, and we really were lied to, and of sort of they the last thing they want is for people to be reminded why we're in Iraq, why we're fighting the war on terror, who our enemy is.
+And so the last thing they want is for people to be reminded why we're in Iraq, why we're fighting the war on terror, who our enemy is.

-They have tried to sabotage our effort to defeat this enemy, Al Qaeda Bill of Rights and so forth.
+They have tried to sabotage our effort to defeat this enemy, Al-Qaeda Bill of Rights, and so forth.

 Now, I had this in the stack yesterday, and I talked about it a little bit, but I didn't spend much time on it.

-This uh this wacko scientist, what's his name?
+This wacko scientist, what's his name?

-Eric Pianka uh is a scientist from somewhere.
+Eric Pianca is a scientist from somewhere.

 I have no, it doesn't matter.

-He's he's uh says that 90% of the world's population needs to die.
+He says that 90% of the world's population needs to die.

-Uh people are destroying the planet, and he's got a way of doing it.
+People are destroying the planet, and he's got a way of doing it.

 Airborne Ebola.

-Ebola's not airborne, right?
+Ebola is not airborne, right?

-But fix it, genetically engineer it so that it's airborne Ebola, and wipe out nine-tenths of the world's population to save the planet.
+But fix it, genetically engineer it so that it's airborne Ebola and wipe out nine-tenths of the world's population to save the planet.

-Now, I know it's kooky and I know it's Looney Tunes, and but I I've I've these exact kind of people that are running the environmentalist wacko Movement.
+But I've these exact kind of people that are running the environmentalist wacko movement.

 This guy genuinely believes it.